Fredrik Logevall

 Fredrik Logevall is a Swedish-American historian and educator at Harvard University, where he is the Laurence D. Belfer Professor of International Affairs at the John F. Kennedy School of Government and professor of history in the Harvard Faculty of Arts and Sciences.
 He is a specialist in U.S. politics and foreign policy.
-Logevall was previously the Stephen and Madeline Anbinder Professor of History at Cornell University, where he also served as vice provost and as director of the Mario Einaudi Center for International Studies.
 He won the 2013 Pulitzer Prize for History for his book Embers of War: The Fall of an Empire and the Making of America’s Vietnam.
-His most recent book, JFK: Coming of Age in the American Century, 1917-1956 (2020), won the Elizabeth Longford Prize for Historical Biography and was a New York Times Notable Book of the Year.
+He served as a consultant to the 2017 PBS documentary series The Vietnam War by Ken Burns and Lynn Novick.

 Logevall’s essays and reviews have appeared in The New York Times, The Washington Post, the Los Angeles Times, Politico, Daily Beast, and Foreign Affairs, among other publications.

 Biography

 Fredrik Logevall speaks at the Miller Center of Public Affairs in 2013.

 Fredrik Logevall was born in Stockholm, Sweden, in 1963, and grew up in Västerås.
 He emigrated with his family to Vancouver, British Columbia as a youth and before entering Simon Fraser University.
 He went on to earn an MA in history from the University of Oregon and a PhD in U.S. foreign relations history from Yale University, where he studied under Gaddis Smith and Paul Kennedy.
 He then taught for eleven years at University of California, Santa Barbara, where, with Tsuyoshi Hasegawa, he co-founded the university's Center for Cold War Studies.
-In 2004, he moved to Cornell University and assumed his present position at Harvard in 2015.
+In 2004, he moved to Cornell University, where he became the Stephen and Madeline Anbinder Professor of History at Cornell University.
+He also served as vice provost and as director of the Mario Einaudi Center for International Studies.
+In 2015, Logevall joined the faculty at Harvard University.

+In the 2010s, Logevall served as a consultant to the PBS television documentary series The Vietnam War from directors Ken Burns and Lynn Novick, with him being credited with convincing the two to provide an extensive parallel between the history of French involvement in the Vietnamese conflict and the actions taken by the United States in Vietnam in the 1960s.

+In the fall of 2022, he was a Fellow at the Swedish Collegium for Advanced Study in Uppsala, Sweden and in February 2023, he delivered the annual Wittrock Lecture at the same institution.
 Logevall is a former president of the Society for Historians for American Foreign Relations.

-In 2025, Variety reported that Logevall would be executive producing the Netflix adaptation of his biography of John F. Kennedy.
+In 2025, Variety reported that Logevall would be executive producing the Netflix adaptation of his ongoing three-volume biography of John F. Kennedy.